-The ProCard simplifies the process for the purchase and payment of goods.
+The purchasing card simplifies the process for the purchase and payment of goods.
 Purchasing authority is delegated to the authorized cardholder, thus enabling the cardholder to order materials directly from the supplier.
-When the goods are received, the cardholder saves the itemized packing list (or whatever documentation available from the vendor to show proof of purchase).
-Once a month, the cardholder will receive a statement from the bank that lists all the cardholder's purchase transactions.
-The cardholder is expected to reconcile the documentation to the monthly statement and forward it to the purchasing office.
+When the transaction is completed, the cardholder saves the original, itemized receipt.
+Once a month, the cardholder will receive a statement from JPMorgan Chase that lists all the cardholder's transactions.
+The cardholder is expected to reconcile the documentation to the monthly statement and online through JPMorgan Chase Smartdata website and forward it to the purchasing office.
 It's that easy!
-This card is to be used for all College purchase transactions within the specified guidelines.
+This card is to be used for all College purchase transactions within the specified guidelines listed below.

-There are five authorization criteria built into the ProCard that are checked by the MasterCard system when the vendor scans the card, or enters the cardholder's card number, at the point of sale.
-Following are the authorization criteria and limits that have been established by Hampshire for ProCard use.
-All transactions are approved or declined instantaneously at the point of sale based on the ProCard authorization criteria:
+There are authorization criteria built into the purchasing card that are checked by the MasterCard system when the vendor scans the card, or enters the cardholder's card number, at the point of sale.
+Following are the authorization criteria and limits that have been established by Hampshire for purchasing card use.
+All transactions are approved or declined instantaneously at the point of sale based on the purchasing card authorization criteria: